Jenny Jones (presenter): Personal life

-Jones maintains an official website, JennyJones.com; a cooking website, JennyCanCook.com; and a YouTube cooking channel.
-Another website, JennysHeroes.com, which she launched in 2008, features stories from anonymous people who positively impacted their communities.
-Since the website was launched, Jones has given over $1 million to fifty such people who are looked upon as "heroes".
-The site is based upon a segment of the Jenny Jones talk show that once featured such people.

 Jones has been married three times.
 She married Al Gambino, a musician, in 1970; they divorced in 1972.
 Jones married Buz Wilburn, a record marketing executive, in 1973; they divorced in 1980.
 An earlier marriage was annulled.
 She is in a long-term relationship with Denis McCallion, a film-location manager.

 Women's health advocate

 Jones was an honorary chairperson for the Susan G. Komen for the Cure Chicago Race for the Cure, an annual event that raises awareness and money for breast cancer research.
 Jones also donated a mobile mammography motor coach to John H. Stroger Jr. Hospital of Cook County.
 Six silicone-implant operations since 1981 had left her with firm and asymmetrical breasts.
 Jones later had her breast implants removed, and publicly spoke out against them in a cover story article in People.

-Jones then went on to establish The Image Foundation as a resource for women seeking information about implants and support with body image issues.
+In 1992, Jones established the Image Foundation, which provided medical, legal, and psychological services to women who wanted to remove their breast implants.